 Three Young Company Tails...

-7 Nov 2024The Young Company has always been a great launch pad for theatre makers in Bristol, and as luck would have it, this year's Christmas show The Little Mermaid has three members of the team with strong ties to the Young Company and it's offshoot companies Made in Bristol and Young SixSix.
+7 Nov 2024The Young Company has always been a great launch pad for theatre makers in Bristol, and as luck would have it, this year’s Christmas show The Little Mermaid has three members of the team with strong ties to the Young Company and its offshoot companies Made in Bristol and Young SixSix.

 Let’s hear from Director Miranda Cromwell, Associate Director Julia Head and The Little Mermaid herself – Liana Cottrill.